 Page 4, lines 3-4: Since the study is based on the ozonesondes launched from the three sites, it is important to present the location of the sites.

 A brief description of the sites has been added to the revision: “...
-Melbourne, a major city in Australia is located in the south eastern of Australia.
+Melbourne, a major city in Australia is located in the south eastof Australia.
 Macquarie Island is isolated from the Australian mainland, situated in the remote Southern Ocean and unlikely to be affected by any local pollution events.
 Davis is on the coast of Antarctica and also unlikely to experience the effects of anthropogenic pollution.”

 Page 4, line 22: “Figure 1 shows the monthly mean tropopause altitudes at ..”, while in Fig. 1 caption is stated “Multi-year monthly median tropopause altitude ..”.
 Is it the mean or the median?
 Please modify accordingly.

-It is the median, Fig. 1 caption has been updated
+It is the median, Fig. 1 caption has been updated (and please note this is now Figure 2 in the revised manuscript)

 Page 5, Figure 1: a) The shadings used to describe the 10th and 90th percentiles are